Coffeehouse culture of Baghdad: Shabandar Café

-Shabandar Café (مقهى الشابندر) is the most well-known of Baghdad's heritage coffeehouses that dates back to 1917.
-Located on al-Mutanabbi Street, Shabandar Café has been known for being the main attraction for writers, poets, politicians, and book lovers and was a starting point for the demonstrations taking place against British colonialism.
-The walls of the café are decorated with old pictures of Iraqi society and according to its current owner, Muhammad al-Khashali, they represent Iraq's rich heritage.
+Shabandar Café (مقهى الشابندر) is the most well-known of Baghdad's heritage coffeehouses, dating back to 1917.
+Located on al-Mutanabbi Street, Shabandar Café has been a main attraction for writers, poets, politicians, and book lovers, and was a starting point for demonstrations against British colonialism.
+The walls of the coffeehouse are adorned with old pictures of Iraqi society, and according to its current owner, Muhammad al-Khashali, they represent Iraq's rich heritage.

-The coffeehouse also has another name, The Martyrs Café.
+The coffeehouse also has another name, The Martyrs' Café.
 This was due to an incident in March 2007, during the sectarian violence after the US-led invasion of Iraq, in which a car exploded in al-Mutanabbi Street.
-The explosion burned down the coffeehousealong with other shops nearby and resulted in taking the life of 68 victims, including four of al-Khashali's sons and one grandson.
+The explosion burned down the coffeehouse along with other shops nearby and resulted in the loss of 68 victims, including four of al-Khashali's sons and one grandson.
 The coffeehouse was rebuilt, with funding from the state, merchants, and customers.
-To this day, the coffeehouse still attracts artists, writers, poets, merchants, and intellectuals and still maintains its external appearance.
+To this day, the coffeehouse continues to attract artists, writers, poets, merchants, and intellectuals, and still maintains its external appearance.

 Swiss Café

-The Swiss Café (مقهى السويسرية) is one of Baghdad's old distinctive coffeehouses and was established in the mid-1940s.
-The coffeehouse had an unusual style for the people of Baghdad with its dazzling façade, luxurious thick glass, and elegant tables made of bamboo sticks, in addition to the comfortable chairs that were specially imported from Europe.
+The Swiss Café (مقهى السويسرية) is one of Baghdad's historic and distinctive coffeehouses, established in the mid-1940s.
+The coffeehouse had an unusual style for the people of Baghdad with its dazzling façade, luxurious thick glass, and elegant tables made of bamboo sticks, in addition to the comfortable chairs specially imported from Europe.
 It also had a playground for killing time.
-The coffeehouse imported newspapers from Europe and its writers used to mix Arabic literature with Western literature at the time.
+The coffeehouse imported newspapers from Europe, and its writers used to mix Arabic literature with Western literature at the time.

 Umm Kulthum Café

-Umm Kulthum Café (مقهى ام كلثوم) is a preserved Heritage café located on al-Rashid Street.
-The café is dedicated to the Egyptian singer Umm Kulthum and its a meeting ground for her fans to discuss and listen to her songs.
+Umm Kulthum Café (مقهى ام كلثوم) is a preserved Heritage coffeehouse located on al-Rashid Street.
+The café is dedicated to the Egyptian singer Umm Kulthum and it's a meeting ground for her fans to discuss and listen to her songs.
 Due to the huge legacy that she left behind in Baghdad during his visits, many cafés themed after her were opened with the same name by her fans.
 Although only one remains today.
 The café is also significant due to its association with nostalgia of old Baghdadi society.

 Al-Zahawi Café

-Al-Zahawi Café (مقهى الزهاوي) is a preserved Heritage café located near al-Mutanabbi Street.
-The coffeehouse's name comes from the Iraqi poet and philosopher Jamil Sidqi Al-Zahawi, who was one of the patrons of the coffeehouse, and the reason why it gained fame with its original name being "al-Amin Café" before it was changed after al-Zahawi's death in 1936.
-Soon, the café turned into a forum for writers and thinkers and was even visited by the Bengali poet and philosopher Rabindranath Tagore.
+Al-Zahawi Café (مقهى الزهاوي) is a preserved Heritage coffeehouse located near al-Mutanabbi Street.
+The coffeehouse's name comes from the Iraqi poet and philosopher Jamil Sidqi Al-Zahawi, who was one of the patrons of the coffeehouse, and the reason why it gained fame with its original name being "al-Amin Café" before it was changed after al-Zahawi died in 1936.
+Soon, the coffeehouse became a forum for writers and thinkers and was even visited by the Bengali poet and philosopher Rabindranath Tagore.
 The coffeehouse was damaged during the 2003 US-led invasion of Iraq, but was quickly rebuilt.